dominictarr/event-stream/readme.markdown

 ## through (write?, end?)

-Reemits data synchronously.
-Easy way to create syncronous through streams.
+Re-emits data synchronously.
+Easy way to create synchronous through streams.
 Pass in optional `write` and `end` methods.
 They will be called in the context of the stream.
 Use `this.pause()` and `this.resume()` to manage flow.
 Check `this.paused` to see current flow state. (write always returns `!this.paused`)

-this function is the basis for most of the syncronous streams in `event-stream`.
+this function is the basis for most of the synchronous streams in `event-stream`.

 ``` js